-You’re expected to arrive 15 minutes before your scheduled test time, so you have time to check-in at reception.
+On test day you will be expected to arrive 15 minutes before your scheduled test time, so you have time to check in at reception.

 No food or drink is allowed in the test room, so consider your pre-test diet.
-Foods that release energy slowly will stop you from feeling hungry during the test.
-Try to eat proteins and high GI carbohydrates: meat or baked beans, brown (wholegrain) rice or pasta, or wholegrain breakfast cereals or muesli.
+Foods that release energy slowly (that is, which have a low glycaemic index, or GI) will stop you from feeling hungry during the test.
+Eat protein and low-GI carbohydrates: meat or baked beans, brown (wholegrain) rice or pasta, or wholegrain breakfast cereals or muesli.
 However, don’t stray far from your usual diet on the day of the test in case you feel sick.
 You may want to try these foods out at the same time of day a few weeks in advance.

-Also make sure you aren’t going into the test dehydrated.
-Drink water, but don’t overdo it, you don’t want to be going to the bathroom when the timer is ticking.
+Also, ensure that you are not dehydrated.
+Drink water, but don’t overdo it: you don’t want to be needing the bathroom while the timer is ticking.